Filmmaking Workshop For Middle School

 Mason Film and Video Studies Professor

-Lucy Gebre-Egziabher is an award-winning, independent filmmaker and a Fulbright Scholar who lives in Falls Church, VA.
+Lucy Gebre-Egziabher is an award winning, independent filmmaker and a Fulbright Scholar who lives in Falls Church, VA.
 She earned an MFA degree in Film from Howard University and a BS degree in Communications & International Relations from Wilson College.
-Ms. Gebre-Egziabher produced & directed narrative films as well as organizational videos under Teret Productions, a production company she founded in 1999.
-Along with teaching at Mason, she is an Assistant Professor at Northern Virginia Community College (NOVA), Alexandria Campus, in the Communication Studies & Theatre Department; she teaches Screenwriting, Film Directing as well as classes in Film History, Theory & Criticism.
-Ms. Gebre-Egziabher is currently co-writing a script for a feature film project that she will direct in Virginia.
+Lucy produced & directed narrative films as well as organizational videos under Teret Productions, a production company she founded in 1999.
+She is a Full Professor at Northern Virginia Community College (NOVA), Alexandria Campus, in the Communication Studies & Theatre Department; she teaches Screenwriting, Film Directing as well as classes in Film History, Theory & Criticism.

 Ben Steger